 Indexed universal life insurance is a permanent life plan that has flexible premium payment and death benefit options.
-This policy also features an investment opportunity that has little to no risk of you losing money.
+This policy also features a relatively low-risk investment opportunity.
 The money you earn is deposited into your policy’s cash value account where it grows on a tax-deferred basis.
-You can access this money anytime or leave it with your death benefit to be given to your loved ones when you pass away.
+You can access this money anytime or leave it with your death benefit for your heirs.

 Control of Policy